wp-plugins/events-made-easy/readme.txt

 = 1.0.2 =
 * Feature: placeholders #_TOTALSPACES and #_TOTALSEATS added (gives the total amount of spaces for an event)
 * Bugfix: typo fix in eme_events.php influencing location showing
+* Bugfix: typo fix in eme_events.php for a jquery statement